 The right hand side of the community garden is divided into learner plots.
 These give beginner gardeners the opportunity to manage their own plot of land whilst also contributing to the life of a productive community garden.
 We also have a large raised bed which will also be used as a learner plot for those who find it easier to garden without bending down.

-We are looking for local residents and community groups who are interested in planning and managing each plot each year, so look out for recruitment opportunities in February of each year.
+We look for local residents and community groups who are interested in planning and managing each plot each year, so look out for recruitment opportunities in February of each year.
 Priority will be given to those without a garden, and groups (such as resident groups, schools or charities) who are planning to develop their own growing site or community garden.

 The following guidelines explain what we expect from the learners and what we offer in return.